 The ONDC’s consultative and co-design approach underpins the development of whole-of-government regulation of data sharing

 We recognise that sharing and releasing data requires building a shared understanding of a complex data system.
 Through early and continuous engagement within and outside of government, the ONDC will be informed by a range of different perspectives in developing policies, regulation and guidance to share and release data.

 The ONDC will constantly learn from experiences and iterate its approach to improving the public sector data system

-We have embedded a philosophy of constantly evaluating and learning from experience to ensure the Data Sharing and Release framework operates effectively in Australia’s fast-evolving data environment.
+We have embedded a philosophy of constantly evaluating and learning from experience to ensure the data sharing framework operates effectively in Australia’s fast-evolving data environment.
 This will ensure the ONDC continues to improve its governance, guidance and processes, as well as address systemic issues as they arise.

 The ONDC will regulate the system in a way which engenders trust in users of the system and in the broader public